xemantic/shader-web-background/README.md

 ### Initializing shader texture

 All the shaders, except for the last one in the pipeline, will have associated textures to render to.
-By default these textures are initialized as RGBA `HALF_FLOAT` (16bit) floating point with linear interpolation and are clamped to the edge.
+By default these textures are initialized as RGBA `HALF_FLOAT` (16bit) floating-point with linear interpolation and are clamped to the edge.
 The texture initialization can be customized.
 See [API - Shader: texture](API.md#shader-texture) documentation for details.

 :warning: Note: the default settings will work on all the platforms while customization